rustyconover/muid-rust/Readme.md

 Pretty Name hatable-cod Key: 0ac7f3e7d0115ae516483ccd583adb24 Hash: 6a7ab1ec0d47ff7b19defe707e6016fc
 ```

-Typically useful muids are of difficulty 12 and above.
+Useful muids are of difficulty 12 and above.

 For each increase in difficulty it takes about 16 times more CPU time to find one muid.